smblott-github/text-aid-too/README.md

 ### Release Notes

+Extension version 1.1.1:
+- Tweaks to the options page.

 Server version 1.1.4:
 - Add replacement of `%s` in the editor command (if present) with the file name; otherwise the file name is simply appended to the editor command.